metacpan/metacpan-cpan-extracted/distros/R/RT-Extension-ConditionalCustomFields/README.md

 # LICENSE AND COPYRIGHT

-This software is Copyright (c) 2017-2019 by Gérald Sédrati-Dinet, Easter-Eggs
+This software is Copyright (c) 2017-2022 by Gérald Sédrati, Easter-Eggs

 This is free software, licensed under: